hackclub/hackclub/workshops/that_was_easy/README.md

 }
 ```

-And now let's make it a bigger.
+And now let's make it bigger.
 A lot bigger.

 ```css
 #easy {